 Starting at $75, hotels here are not very expensive.
 But also expect to pay $96 per night if you are looking for a more relaxed space.

-What’s good for Bonaire best is that its neighbours have higher prices overall, with Aruba pricing between $115 to $200 and Curacao $180 to $215 per night in a 3-star hotel.
+What’s good for Bonaire best is that its neighbors have higher prices overall, with Aruba pricing between $115 to $200 and Curacao $180 to $215 per night in a 3-star hotel.

 The country is accessible by air to the Flamingo International Airport.
 You can arrive here from all Latin American countries, Canada, the United States, and Europe.